anubhavsrivastava/axios-api-profiler/README.md

 ## Usage

-Import `axiosRequestProfiler` to register middleware for axios that will profile all APIs.
+Import `axiosRequestProfiler` to register it as interceptor for axios that will profile all APIs.

+### Simple usage

+    import axios from 'axios';
+    import {axiosRequestProfiler} from 'axios-api-profiler';

+    // ... middleware chain
+    axiosRequestProfiler(axios)

 ## Configuration